-World Food Day is not only about celebrating the amazing food that we have the privilege of indulging in, but it is about raising awareness for people who do not have such privilege.
-There are people all over the world who are suffering from hunger.
+World Food Day is not only about celebrating the amazing food that people have the privilege of indulging in, but it is about raising awareness for people who do not have such privilege.
+People all over the world who suffer from hunger.
 Starvation is a massive problem in a number of countries, and we need to do more to raise awareness and combat this problem.
-It seems crazy that we live in a world whereby a large portion of the population can indulge in any sort of food they wish without a second thought while others struggle to put food on the table.

-We can also use World Food Day to raise awareness about healthy diets and what our bodies need.
-In recent times, education has grown about healthy diets and what foods are good and bad for our bodies, but we are not there yet!
-World Food Day gives us a great opportunity to further education and awareness in this area.
+World Food Day can also be leveraged to raise awareness about healthy diets and what bodies need.
+In recent times, education has grown about healthy diets and which foods are healthy or unhealthy, but we are not there yet!
+World Food Day offers a great opportunity to further education and awareness in this area.

 History of World Food Day

-The main principle which World Food Day celebrates is the furtherance of food security all over the world, especially in times of crisis.
-The launch of the Food and Agriculture Organisation by the UN has played a huge role in taking this worthy goal forward.
-Its annual celebration serves as a marker of the importance of this organisation and helps to raise awareness of the crucial need for successful agriculture policies to be implemented by governments across the world to ensure there is ample food available for everyone.
+The main principle World Food Day celebrates is the furtherance of food security all over the globe, especially in times of crisis.
+The launch of the Food and Agriculture Organization by the UN has played a huge role in taking this worthy goal forward.
+Its annual celebration serves as a marker of the importance of this organization and helps to raise awareness of the crucial need for successful agriculture policies to be implemented by governments across the world to ensure there is ample food available for everyone.

 In recent years, World Food Day has used its annual day of celebration to focus on different aspects of food security and agriculture, including fishing communities, climate change and biodiversity.

-There are a number of different events that take place on World Food Day, so it is worth looking into these to see if there is anything going on in your local area.
+A number of different events take place on World Food Day, so it is worth looking into these to see if there is anything going on in your local area.
 This includes everything from concerts and contests to cultural performances, exhibitions, hunger marches, and marathons.
-With so many large profile events taking place, you are bound to find something that appeals to you!
-And if there isn’t anything going on in your local area, why not be the person to host the event?
+And if there isn’t anything going on in the local area, why not be the person to host the event?

-Of course, there are countries all around the world that need help because they are battling starvation.
-Kenya is a prime example.
+Countries all around the world need help because they are battling starvation,such as Kenya.
 In countries like Kenya, the price of basic foods has skyrocketed, which has resulted in a large number of children going hungry.
-There are a lot of different charities out there that are working hard to change the lives of families and children who need it the most, ensuring they have the food they need to survive.
+A lot of different charities work hard to change the lives of families and children who need it the most, ensuring they have the food they need to survive.

 It is worth spending some time researching the different ways that countries all around the world honor World Food Day.
 More than 150 countries participate in this day, and there are conferences and different events that happen all around the world.